A circular IKEA – making the things we love last longer

-Looking for ways in which we can be sustainable by using either leftovers from other production or recycled materials, is a hot topic throughout our design process.
+Looking for ways in which we can be sustainable by using either leftovers from other productions or recycled materials, is a hot topic in our design process.
 The result is that you can buy products made from 100% surplus or recycled materials.
 In other words, our current products become our material banks for the future.

 On our way there

-In financial year 2019, we successfully gave 47 million products a second life, 38 million products were resold through the As-Is specialty shop, and more than 9 million products have been repacked and returned to the shelf.
+In financial year 2019 we successfully gave 47 million products a second life, 38 million products were resold through the As-Is specialty shop, and more than 9 million products have been repacked back to the shelf.

-Circularity is more than just a material choice – the MÖRBYLÅNGA table is made from oak veneer which is durable, but it is also easy to disassemble, paving the way for repair and refurbishment in the future.
+Circularity is more than just material choice – the MÖRBYLÅNGA table is made from oak veneer which is durable, but it is also easy to disassemble, paving the way for repair and refurbishment.

 A zero waste mindset

 We think hard about the way we work, from how we choose materials, to how we design, produce, transport, sell and what happens to our products at the end of their life cycle.

 We are always looking to find new ways to use renewed and recycled resources as materials, and continuously re-design the production of existing products to make it more sustainable.
 In addition, we undertook to make products that can be reused, repaired, reassembled and recycled by our customers by 2030.
 We also repeatedly aim to save as much energy as possible in our operations.

 On our global website about.ikea.com you can find out more about how IKEA is working towards a world without waste.

 Adapting products to new uses is one way to make them last longer.